Aman-coder2004/Unemployment_Report_Analytics/README.md

 # Unemployment_Report_Analytics
-A interactive Dashboard in Power Bi for Analyzing the differences in unemployment in India before and after Covid.
-🇮🇳 Unemployment Analytics Dashboard (India)
 📌 Project Overview
 This project is an interactive Power BI Dashboard that analyzes unemployment trends in India during 2019 and 2020, with a major focus on the impact of the COVID-19 pandemic on employment across states, areas, and months.

 The dashboard provides insights into: